SocketCluster/socketcluster/scc-guide.md

 Just like with the **socketcluster** instances above, each **scc-broker** instance needs to point to a state server in order to work.

 The **scc-state** service is made up of a single instance - Its job is to dispatch the state of the cluster to all interested services to allow them to reshard themselves.
 The **scc-state** instance will notify all frontend **socketcluster** instances whenever a new backend **scc-broker** joins the cluster.
 This allows **socketcluster** instances to rebalance their pub/sub channels evenly across available brokers whenever a new **scc-broker** instance joins the cluster.
+Note that SCC can continue to operate without any disruption of service while the **scc-state** instance is down/unavailable so it is not a single point of failure in the classical sense (see notes at the bottom of this page).

 An SCC setup across multiple hosts may look like this (though the quantity of each instance type is likely to vary; except for **scc-state** which only ever has one instance per cluster):